 After Arrival: Check In +

-Once your dependents arrive to the United States or have officially changed their immigration status to an F-1 or J-2 status, you must bring in their documents to complete the check-in process.
+Once your dependents arrive in the United States or have officially changed their immigration status to F-2 or J-2, you must bring in their documents to complete the check-in process.
 We must review their documents and ensure their health insurance is active.
 Do not forget to check-in your dependent.